Modern Physics

 Core Principles of Quantum Mechanics

-Quantum mechanics is characterized by several revolutionary principles.
-The principle of wave-particle duality asserts that all particles exhibit both particle and wave-like properties.
-The uncertainty principle, proposed by Werner Heisenberg, states that it is impossible to simultaneously know both the position and the momentum of a particle with absolute certainty.
-These principles challenge the deterministic outlook of classical mechanics, introducing a probabilistic approach to understanding physical systems.
+3. Uncertainty Principle: Proposed by Werner Heisenberg in 1927, this principle states that it is impossible to simultaneously know both the position and the momentum of a particle with absolute certainty.
+This principle challenges the deterministic outlook of classical mechanics, introducing a probabilistic approach to understanding physical systems.

 Relativity: Special and General